JackDSnyder/stylegan2-face-generation/README.md

 ## Model

-The trained model (`network-final.pkl`) is stored using Git LFS due to its large size (333MB).
+The trained model (`network-final.pkl`) is stored separately due to its large size (333MB).
+You can download it from the Google Drive link above.

 ## Requirements

 - Python 3.6+
 - PyTorch with CUDA support (for GPU acceleration)
-- Git LFS (for handling large model files)